 Background: Unfortunately, seeking in vitro fertilization (IVF) or intracytoplasmic sperm injection (ICSI) procedure is not a guarantee of success or achieving live birth.
 Recurrent failure of implantation remains a distressing event.
 There are strong efforts to assess endometrial receptivity particularly in cases subjected to assisted reproductive technology.

-Objective: This study aimed to assess the role of estimating uterine artery blood flow (UABF) as well as endometrial blood flow via Doppler ultrasound prior to embryo transfer in IVF/ET cycles in prediction of pregnancy rate.
+Objective: To assess the role of estimating uterine artery blood flow (UABF) as well as endometrial blood flow via

+Doppler ultrasound prior to embryo transfer in IVF/ET cycles in prediction of pregnancy rate.

-Subjects and methods: This prospective observational investigation was carried out on 80 women who were scheduled for ICSI cycles that was conducted at private ICSI centers, during the period from October 2021 till October 2022.
+Subjects and methods: A prospective observational investigation that was carried out on 80 women who were scheduled for ICSI cycles that was conducted at the private ICSI centers, during the period from October 2021 till October 2022.

-Results: The mean endometrial thickness was higher in women who got pregnant after ICSI compared to non-pregnant women after ICSI) [10.24 ± 1.6 mm vs. 9.5 ± 1.89 mm respectively, P=0.05].
-Additionally, the sub-endometrial indices "PI, RI, and S/D" & uterine artery RI and S/D ratio were all significantly lower in women who got pregnant than in non-pregnant women after ICSI (P<0.001).
+Results: The mean endometrial thickness was higher in women who got pregnant after ICSI compared to non-pregnant women after ICSI) [ $10.24 \pm 1.6$ mm vs. $9.5 \pm 1.89$ mm; respectively; P=0.05].
+Additionally, the sub endometrial indices "

+PI, RI, and S/D" & uterine artery RI and S/D ratio were all significantly lower in women who get pregnant than in nonpregnant women after ICSI, (P<0.001).
 Besides, uterine artery PI was also significantly lower in pregnant cases after ICSI (P=0.001).